10 releases (6 breaking)

 Warning, Rust is currently the only language that supports termpose per specification, the others do something different with items in a line with indental, because until writing the spec I hadn't thought hard about what made the most sense there.

-language compliant status further info
+language spec compliant status further info

-C++ Very nice.
-The maintainer is using it actively right now.
+C++ No Very nice.
 Basic API, Intro to parser combinators, termpose.ccp

-Haxe Pretty good.
+Haxe No Pretty good.
 Haxe Source

-Java Talk to me if you'd like to make a nice API, it'll be easy Haxe Source
+Java No Talk to me if you'd like to make a nice API, it'll be easy Haxe Source

-Python Talk to me if you'd like to make a nice API, it'll be easy Haxe Source
+Python No Talk to me if you'd like to make a nice API, it'll be easy Haxe Source

 Rust Yes Good support for termpose and woodslist.
 Has autoderive.
 Rust Intro